ATK (football club): 2015 season

 On 5 June 2015, the team acquired Canadian international forward Iain Hume, whose five goals had helped Kerala to the final of the previous season.
-In the second season's domestic draft, Atlético de Kolkata had the first pick, choosing Pune F.C. goalkeeper Amrinder Singh for a fee of 450,000; their most expensive purchase was that of defender Augustin Fernandes for 2.6 million.
+In the second season's domestic draft, Atlético de Kolkata had the first pick, choosing Pune FC goalkeeper Amrinder Singh for a fee of 450,000; their most expensive purchase was that of defender Augustin Fernandes for 2.6 million.
 On 29 July, with García released due to his injury record, the team brought in Portugal international forward Hélder Postiga as their new marquee player; aged 32, he became the youngest such player in the league.
 García's role as captain was taken on by his compatriot Borja.

 Postiga scored twice in Atlético's first game of the season, a 3–2 win at Chennaiyin FC, but was substituted later in the match due to injury, and missed the rest of the campaign.
 Pelé, regarded as one of the greatest footballers of all time, watched the 2–1 win over Kerala at the Salt Lake Stadium on 13 October, Atlético's first home game of the season.
 Hume scored two hat-tricks in November, in 4–1 wins against Mumbai City, and FC Pune City.
 The latter result made the team the first to qualify for the play-offs, where they lost 4–2 on aggregate to Chennaiyin.